NOCF, Da Ironskull Ladz, Blood Bowl Black Orcs

 The kit also comes with some turn counters and a few balls.
 Uncomplicated to paint, but useful in-game and they add to the overall vibe of the team.
 The balls were a lot of fun.
 Can’t say I’ve ever painted up a football before!

-I add some more muscle to the team, but mostly for fun, I built and painted three Trolls, each with a unique colour to make them easier to pick out on the table.
+To add some more muscle to the team, but mostly for fun, I built and painted three Trolls, each with a unique colour to make them easier to pick out on the table.
 They’re made from the Rockgut Troggoth kit, with the only conversion being the removal of the rock hat Big Blue/13 was wearing and the addition of his shoulder pad, taken from one of the Black Orcs.

 I doubt you could field all three in a single game, but I figured being able to choose from three unique Trolls would be a fun design, and they were a joy to paint.